GeoffIX/PoserLib/PoserUI module_ReadMe.txt

 	theData		an OrderedDict() containing customData key, value pairs to be updated for the object.
 				NOTE: Each value is a Custom namedtuple of the format ( storeWithPoses, storeWithMaterials, string )
 	"""

+def poser.AppVersion():
+	"""
+	For Poser versions prior to 11.2, poser.AppVersion() returns 'a.b.c .build' as the version string.
+	For Poser versions after 11.3, poser.AppVersion() returns 'a.b.build' where the build sequence restarted at zero.
+	PoserUI overrides poser.AppVersion() with a new variant, returning 'a.b.0.build' and adding offsets of 40000 for Poser 11.3 and 41000 for Poser 12 to the build number to maintain its sequence for scripts which make build value comparison.
+	The original poser.AppVersion() function is available as PoserUI.oldav(), if required.
+	"""